flutterwtf/mcp_flutter/README.md

 ## ⚠️ WARNING ⚠️

-Debug methods, which may use huge amount of tokens and therefore overload context now placed under "debug-tools" parameter.
-In production, any debug methods are disabled by default.
+Dump RPC methods (like `dump_render_tree`), may cause huge amount of tokens usage or overload context.
+Therefore now they are disabled by default, but can be enabled via environment variable `DUMPS_SUPPORTED=true`.

+See more details about environment variables in [.env.example](mcp_server/.env.example).

 ## 🚀 Getting Started